Conva.AI Overview

 Magic Studio

-A web-based platform, where developers can create, test, update and maintain AI Assistants and their Capabilities.
+A web-based platform, where developers can create, test, update and maintain AI Assistants and their Agents.

 Magic Studio offers:

-Offers a simple way for developers (or rather PMs) to define the scope and specification (the output) of each Capability using Meta prompts.
+Offers a simple way for developers (or rather PMs) to define the scope and specification (the output) of each Agents using Meta prompts.

-Pipeline management for compiling Capabilities (which generates the system prompts).
+Pipeline management for compiling Agents (which generates the system prompts).

-A playground to test the Assistant or specific Capabilities.
+A playground to test the Assistant or specific Agents.

 A log viewer